Pahari Miniature Paintings- The Origin and the Great Masters

 The natural color pigments from mineral and vegetable sources were mixed in water, and gum for binding the paints.
 The artists used the brushes generally made of the hair of horse, squirrel, camel etc. and the peacock feather was used as a pencil.

-The miniature paintings of erstwhile states of Punjab hills are known as Pahari painting.
+The miniature paintings of erstwhile states of Punjab Hills in India are known as Pahari painting.
 The word Pahari means hilly in local dialect.
 These paintings began under Mughal influence during the reign of Aurangzeb.
 They also bear the impact of the paintings of Nepal, Kashmir, and Rajasthan etc.